 The Mexican cargo port at Otay Mesa is the most modern in Mexico.

 The San Ysidro and El Chaparral ports of entry jointly constitute the world’s busiest land border crossing.

-40% of the total population residing along the U.S.-Mexico border.
+40% of the total population residing in communities along the U.S.-Mexico border.